Eastbourne Birdman & Seaford walk - August 2002

 |

-On arrival at Seaford beach we ate our picnic lunch on one of the many
+...at Seaford beach we consumed our picnic lunch on one of the numerous

 benches along the front.
 The pebbled beach was pretty quiet for a

-hot August day, there were mainly older people as Seaford is a popular
+hot August day, mainly older people were about reflecting Seaford's

 |